kevinpz/az-enable-encryptionathost-after-ade/README.md

 --> Source VM found in Azure
 -> Checking VM power state
--> Updating the delete behavior on the source VM vm-test-ade (keep everything) -> Saving the VM config to file just in case :)
+-> Updating the delete behavior on the source VM vm-test-ade (keep everything) -> Saving the VM config to file, just in case :)
 -> Creating the new VM config
 -> Attaching the NIC(s) to the new VM
 --> Attaching the NIC: vm-test-ade529